ChyOakley/ChyOakley/README.md

 I am Chioma.
-I am to a large a extent, A Tech Lawyer.
+I am to a large extent, A Tech Lawyer.